restatedev/service-protocol/service-invocation-protocol.md

 as _Restate syscalls_ and exposed through the service protocol.
 The user interacts with these syscalls using the SDK APIs, which generate _Journal Entry_ messages that will be handled by the invocation state machine.

-Depending on the specific syscall, the Restate Runtime generates as response either:
+Depending on the specific syscall, the Restate runtime generates as response either:

+- A completion, that is the response to the syscall
 - An ack, that is a confirmation the syscall has been persisted and **will** be executed
-- A completion, that is the response to the syscall
+- Nothing

-Each syscall defines at priori whether it replies with an ack or a completion.
+Each syscall defines a priori whether it replies with an ack or a completion, or doesn't reply at all.

 There are a couple of special message streams for initializing and closing the invocation.

 ### Replaying and Processing

-Both Runtime and SDKs transition the message stream through 2 states:
+Both runtime and SDKs transition the message stream through 2 states:

 - _Replaying_, that is when there are journal entries to replay before continuing the execution.
 Described in [Suspension behavior](#suspension-behavior).